Thoughts following a study tour to Israel and the West Bank 2017

 As we have seen, capitalist systems provide the Master Signifier (the object lost and desired) that is the basis for the fantasy that sustains the authority of capital, thademands repetition and surplus.
 The Master Signifier for the ZIC is provided by the fantasy narrative produced by the capitalist system of labour production and the commodity form.

 We can now try to apply these constructs to the ZIC and zionism.
 After the Holocaust, the Jewish Europeans had lost certainty about their identity, as full humans, having been dehumanised.
-The zionists, as capitalists, personified capital, and as such sought effective labour-power to secure the land of Greater Palestine for the Jews.
+The zionists, as imperialist capitalists, personified nationalism and capital, and as such sought effective labour-power to secure the land of Greater Palestine for the Jews.
 The Holocaust and the end of the Second World War provided a stimulus to the zionists.
 The European Jews were available to freely sell their labour to the zionists.
 And at the same time the zionists were wanting to secure labour, Jews to work for zionism by offering an identity for the Jews through the Master Signifier ‘National Security’.

 Two features of this process are important here.
 One feature is that the debt never actually decreases since each act of destruction provides a positive impetus to the quantitative scale of threat felt by the ZIC.
 The other feature is that in order to meet the increasing sense of precarity, and to continue to match this with surplus security, requires an increase in the productivity of the labour-power through both increased fear of the threat as well as through innovations in the techniques of destruction, physically and psychologically.
 And, in passing, it is useful to notice that Israel now markets, globally, its world leading innovations in techniques to destroy the other, as techniques that make possible the Security State, to other Nations across the USUKNato regimes and elsewhere eg Australia.